themepaste/admin-safety-guard/readme.txt

 == Support ==

-If you encounter any issues or need help, please contact us at [Link to Support Page].
+If you encounter any issues or need help, please contact us at [Support](https://themepaste.com/contact-us).